 Bush Fire Resistant Houses.

-In november 2015 Baldwin O'Bryan Architects won the The Bushfire Building Council of Australia's Innovation Award for the best design concept.
+In November 2015 Baldwin O'Bryan Architects won the The Bushfire Building Council of Australia's Innovation Award for the best design concept for his design at Newee Creek in NSW.

-In november 2015 Baldwin O'Bryan Architects won the The Bushfire Building Council of Australia's Innovation Award for the best design concept.
+In November 2015 Baldwin O'Bryan Architects won the The Bushfire Building Council of Australia's Innovation Award for the best design concept for his design at Newee Creek in NSW.

 The obvious reason that earth sheltered buildings have such an advantage in bushfires is because the surrounding soil can provide a massive buffer to direct contact from flames and it can also insulate the interior against the extreme radiant temperatures experienced in bushfires.